-From 1 April 2019, leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Group.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Group.
 Rental contracts are typically made for fixed period of 1 year.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.